-The results of this assessment must be formalised in the Occupational risk assessment document and updated every year.
+The results of this assessment must be formalised in the Occupational risk assessment document.

-As from 31 March 2022, in companies with less than 50 employees, the occupational risk assessment document must also record all prevention initiatives defined by the company.
+In companies with less than 50 employees, the occupational risk assessment document must also record all prevention initiatives defined by the company.
+(Refer Fact Sheet 32)